Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Hamiltonian and Master Equation

 \subsection{Purity Calculation}

 We can calculate the quantum purity in our simulation as a means of determining the effects of decoherence of the initial quantum state.
-The sampled purity of the conditional density matrix $\rho$ can be evaluated from the sampled trajectory wave-functions $|\psi_{i}\rangle$, as given by:
+The sampled purity of the conditional density matrix $\rho$ can be evaluated from the sampled trajectory wave-functions $|\psi_{i}\rangle$, as explained in Appendix A, given by:

-where $N_{t}$ is the number of trajectories.
+where $N_{s}$ is the number of sampled trajectories.
 The squared density matrix $\rho^{2}$ is:

-Defining $|\psi_{i}\rangle\langle\psi_{i}|=\underset{n,m}{\sum}\rho_{nm}^{(i)}|n\rangle\langle m|$, the purity is given by the trace of $\rho^{2}$ , expressed as:
+Defining $|\psi_{i}\rangle\langle\psi_{i}|=\underset{\bm{n},\bm{m}}{\sum}\rho_{\bm{nm}}^{(i)}|\bm{n}\rangle\langle \bm{m}|$, the purity is given by the trace of $\rho^{2}$ , expressed as: